ncoghlan/misc/notes/python3/questions_and_answers.rst

 Since 3.0 turned out to be a false start due to its IO stack being unusably slow, I start that counter from the release of 3.1: June 27, 2009.
-In the latest update of this Q&A (January 11, 2014), that puts us only 6 months away from that original goal.
+In the latest update of this Q&A (March 19, 2014), that puts us only 3 months away from that original goal.

 In the past few years, key parts of the ecosystem have successfully added Python 3 support.
 NumPy and the rest of the scientific Python stack supports